ghuntley/monorepo/web/blog/posts/best-tools.md

 impossible-to-remove bloatware on top of Android, but that is still less annoying to use than iOS.

-This is the only item on this list for which I am actively seeking a replacement, so if you have any tips about new phones that might fit these criteria that I've missed please let me know.
+QUESTION: This is the only item on this list for which I am actively seeking a replacement, so if you have any tips about new phones that might fit these criteria that I've missed please let me know!

 [se]: https://en.wikipedia.org/wiki/IPhone_SE
 [s10e]: https://www.phonearena.com/phones/Samsung-Galaxy-S10e_id11114